 The problem seems to be that Hoxx works closely with government authorities – which is fine, but not if you get too close to them.
 That’s why Hoxx blocks access to “illegal forums” or torrenting sites.
 It all adds up to a relationship which seems too close for comfort.

 DNS leaks are another potential issue, particularly from Hoxx VPN’s Chrome Extension, which seemed very porous indeed.
 And if you want to go deep undercover with Tor, forget about it.
 Hoxx VPN’s clinging to strict legality means that the Tor network doesn’t work with their client.

 So, all things considered, the verdict of this review is pretty clear: if security means anything to you, stay clear of this service.
-There are many VPNs around that are better than Hoxx VPN.
+There are better alternatives to Hoxx VPN.

 Speed is an area where Hoxx does quite well.
 We tried both the free and premium plans and found major differences between them, which is worth bearing in mind.
 Both the free packages and Hoxx VPN’s premium services performed well, offering good download speeds.

 Here is the base speed we worked with: